-The Canterbury Academy Trust has continued to focus on driving up standards of teaching and learning across the Academy trust.
-Staff have engaged in a wide programme of Continual Professional Development (CPD) in order to support this drive and develop pedagogy.
-Staff at The Canterbury Academy have engaged with SSAT's Embedding Formative Assessment programme; this is a two-year professional development programme that is rooted in collaboration and reflective practice, focusing on Assessment for Learning within the classroom.
-As we have concluded the first year of this programme, teaching teams have worked together to establish the principles of effective teaching at the Academy which will be central to our next steps.
+The Canterbury Academy Trust has continued to focus on driving up standards of teaching and learning across the academy trust.
+Staff have engaged in a wide programme of Continuing Professional Development (CPD) in order to support this drive and develop pedagogy.